 - Click “Ok” on the refiner web part Save and Close the Page

-Now when you perform the Search on left Refinement Panel you will see new Refiners “Project Name” and “IC Number”.
+Now, when you perform the search on the left Refinement Panel, you will see new Refiners “Project Name” and “IC Number”.

 SharePoint Online Search Refiners Not Showing?